afroisalreadyinu/practical-ansible-intro/readme.md

 servers as-is.
 The `templates` directory contains Jinja2 templates that can be rendered and copied to a server.

-Let's move the tasks above that installed packages into a role called `packages`, and use it in a playbook.
+Let's move the tasks from the playbook that installed packages into a role called `packages`, and use it in a new playbook.
 You can find the playbook and the roles in the directory `example/part2`.
 As you can see, the directory tree becomes rather convoluted even for the simplest role-based organization, but again, this is how Ansible rolls.
 Here is how `roles/packages/tasks/main.yml` looks:

 ```yml
 - name: Update apt cache